irinagain/iglu/README.md

 iglu: Interpreting of data from Continuous Glucose Monitors (CGMs)
 ====================================================================

 The R package 'iglu' provides functions for outputting relevant metrics for data collected from Continuous Glucose Monitors (CGM).
 For reference, see ["Interpretation of continuous glucose monitoring data: glycemic variability and quality of glycemic control."
-Rodbard (2009)](https://www.ncbi.nlm.nih.gov/pubmed/19469679)
+Rodbard (2009)](https://www.ncbi.nlm.nih.gov/pubmed/19469679).

+iglu comes with two example datasets: example_data_1_subject and example_data_5_subject.
+Each dataset follows the structure iglu's functions are designed around.
+Note that the 1 subject data is a subset of the 5 subject data.
+See the examples below for loading and using the data.

 Installation
 ------------